 Fumiko Kudo is a Project Strategy Lead and responsible for Data Governance Project at World Economic Forum Centre for the Forth Industrial Revolution Japan.
 She is also a guest research fellow of the Research Center on Ethical, Legal and Social Issues, Osaka University and visiting researcher at the University of Tokyo Institute for Future Initiatives.
 Her research focuses on the public affairs in the field of emerging technology.
 Fumiko received her J.D. from the Sophia Law School in Tokyo.

-Dr. Takanori Fujita is a Project Lead of Healthcare Data Project at World Economic Forum Centre for the Forth Industrial Revolution Japan and Project Lecturer of Keio University School of Medicine.
+Dr. Takanori Fujita is a Project Lead of Healthcare Data Project at World Economic Forum Centre for the Forth Industrial Revolution Japan and Project Associate Professor of Keio University School of Medicine.
 He received his M.D. from the University of Tokyo Faculty of Medicine, and his J.D. from the University of Tokyo School of Law.
-His research focuses on health law and policy, especially personal information or privacy laws in medical field and the application of artificial intelligence to medical practice.
-He is an expert advisory member of the Ministry of Health, Labour and Welfare and has participated in many cutting-edge research projects.
+His research focuses on health law and policy, especially personal information or privacy laws in medical and healthcare field and the application of artificial intelligence to medical practice.
+He is working on a project on the handling of health care data in municipalities, with a focus on Personal Health Record (PHR)s.
+He is an expert advisory member of the Cabinet Secretariat's meeting on COVID-19 Contact Confirming Application and has participated in many cutting-edge research projects.

 Rushi Rama leads the G20 Global Smart Cities Alliance (GSCA), a flagship project managed by the World Economic Forum Centre for the Forth Industrial Revolution.
 Prior to joining the Forum, Rushi advised the UK Government on its national programme for digital transformation of local public services.
 Rushi led the strategy team at the UK’s preeminent institute for smart cities, the Future Cities Catapult.
 In that capacity Rushi devised smart city strategies for two of the UK’s four capital cities, while leading the Catapult’s thought leadership and global research on smart cities.
 Rushi holds a Masters degree in Economics and a Bachelors degree in Philosophy, Politics and Economics, both from the University of Oxford.